MaulikItaliya/MATLAB-PHREG/README.md

 PHREG – Multi-Reactor pH Controller

-PHREG is a robust, safety-oriented pH regulation system for up to three independent bioreactors, designed for real laboratory and industrial environments.

-This project is not a simulation and not a demo.
-It is written with the assumption that hardware fails, sensors go stale, and operators make runtime changes.

-Features

-Independent pH control for up to 3 reactors

-MM44 multi-channel pH / DO sensor support

-AIR and CO₂ control via Modbus RTU MFCs

-Split-range control (CO₂ ↓ pH, AIR ↑ pH)

-Deterministic state machine

-Explicit failsafe behavior

-Runtime enable / disable per reactor

-CLI + JSON dashboard interface

-Per-reactor CSV logging with retention

-Repository Structure
-.
-├── phreg_core.py        # Core logic, PID, helpers, parsing
-├── phreg_hardware.py    # Hardware interfaces & safety layer
-├── phreg_controller.py  # Main control loop (entry point)
-└── README.md

-Design choice

-The project is split for clarity, but control remains centralized in phreg_controller.py.

-System Architecture
+Detailed Technical Documentation

+1. Introduction

+PHREG (pH REGulation) is a robust, safety-oriented pH control system designed for real laboratory and industrial bioprocess environments.
+It supports up to three independent reactors, each controlled in isolation, using industrial-grade instrumentation.

+This project is not a simulation and not a teaching example.
+It is designed with the assumption that:

+Sensors may fail or provide stale data

+Communication with actuators may be unreliable

+Operators may enable or disable reactors at runtime

+Safety must always override control objectives

+The controller enforces explicit safety behavior at every stage of execution.

+2. System Overview

+The controller interfaces with the following hardware:

+MM44 multi-channel transmitters

+pH measurement

+Dissolved Oxygen (DO) measurement

+Mass Flow Controllers (MFCs)

+AIR flow control

+CO₂ flow control

+Communication via Modbus RTU

+Host system

+Linux-based lab PC or industrial PC

+Python runtime (headless operation)

+Each reactor has:

+One pH input

+One DO input (monitored, not controlled)

+One AIR MFC

+One CO₂ MFC

+Reactors are fully independent in software.

+3. Repository Structure

+The project is split into three logical modules for clarity and maintainability:

+phreg_core.py
+phreg_hardware.py
+phreg_controller.py

+3.1 phreg_core.py

+Contains pure logic and shared infrastructure:

+Constants and configuration defaults

+Reactor configuration (ReactorCfg)

+Utility functions (clamping, rate limiting)

+PID controller implementation

+MM44 data parsing

+CSV logging helpers

+JSON helper functions

+This file contains no direct hardware side effects.

+3.2 phreg_hardware.py

+Contains hardware-specific logic and safety mechanisms:

+Modbus RTU helpers for MFCs

+MM44 serial open/close helpers

+Channel mapping validation

+Alarm generation

+Safety output functions

+State machine definitions

+This file is responsible for safe interaction with hardware.

+3.3 phreg_controller.py

+This is the application entry point:

+Argument parsing

+Initialization logic

+State machine execution

+Main control loop

+Runtime CLI handling

+Dashboard JSON I/O

+CSV logging execution

+Safe shutdown logic

+This file orchestrates the entire system.

+4. High-Level Architecture

+The controller follows a deterministic execution pipeline:

 MM44 Sensors
     ↓
 Parsing & Validation